What is Tax on Savings Interest? Understanding Tax on Savings

 HMRC will then notify you if you need to pay income tax and provide instructions on how you should pay them.

-Claiming back overpaid income tax on Savings
+Claiming back overpaid tax on savings

 In certain situations you may be eligible to reclaim tax that you’ve overpaid on your savings interest.